realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - A person who doesn't code should be able to look at a method or variable and know what it does/means.
 - Some of these ideas are contradictory, and those are the ones that require more thought and consideration for the situation.

-### A Note on Managing Source-Code Line Complexity
+### A Note on Managing Source-Code Line-Complexity

 - Humans can handle 7±2 items in their short-term working memory at a given time, so code lines
 - Limit the complexity of each line of code to 6 items or less allows the reader to easier and faster comprehension.